Steve1989MREInfo: Complications

 Despite eating rations that are well beyond the recommended shelf life specified by manufacturers, Thomas has reported that he rarely becomes ill from eating them.
-As of 2023, he is only known to have become ill from two rations—a Ukrainian ration in 2015 (before his YouTube channel began) due to which he was hospitalized for E. coli; and a Chinese PLA Type 13 ration in 2019, which he harshly criticized in his review of—both of which were one year old and in-date when he ate them.
-He has described a cheese spread from a 1987 MRE as "the grossest thing I've ever tasted, because it literally felt like fire.
+As of 2023, he is only known to have become ill from two rations—a Ukrainian ration in 2015 (before his YouTube channel began), for which he was hospitalized for E. coli; and a Chinese PLA Type 13 ration in 2019, which he harshly criticized while reviewing—both of which were only one year old and in-date when he ate them.
+He has described a cheese spread from a 1985 MRE as "the grossest thing I've ever tasted, because it literally felt like fire.
 And bitterness."

 Thomas took a brief hiatus in mid-2020 after injuring tendons in his right arm, according to his pinned YouTube comment in the comments section of his then-most-recent video.
 He made the video as soon as the brace was removed from his arm.